MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaIdentityGovernancePrivilegedAccess.md

 Read-only.
               \[People \<IMicrosoftGraphPerson\[\]\>\]: Read-only.
 The most relevant people to the user.
-The collection is ordered by their relevance to the user, which is determined by the user's communication, collaboration and business relationships.
+The collection is ordered by their relevance to the user, which is determined by the user's communication, collaboration, and business relationships.
-A person is an aggregation of information from across mail, contacts and social networks.
+A person aggregates information from mail, contacts, and social networks.
                 \[Id \<String\>\]: The unique identifier for an entity.
 Read-only.
                 \[Birthday \<String\>\]: The person's birthday.